The first time I laughed was at the dinner table.

 - These are my city gastro guides, free food guides for travelers to my favorite cities in Spain (more guides coming soon!)

 - Coming to Spain?
-These are my company’s food tours and tapas tours in Madrid, Barcelona and Seville.
+These are my company’s food tours and tapas tours in Madrid, Barcelona, Seville, Malaga, Granada, and Santiago.

 - If you like going off the beaten path like I do, here are my favorite Spanish destinations that aren’t as popular as they should be– yet!